wilsonmar/Dockerfiles/Protractor/README.md

    A VNC session should open within "Screen Sharing" app on MacOS.

-0. Open a terminal session and navigate to the folder:

-   /home/njganeshv/aprotractor/aprotractor

 0. For deploying your version of the Angular APP, refresh the folder with your app content at:

    /var/www/html

+   This contains index.html, facicon.ico, and various .js files and the .js.map files they reference.

 0. To restart the NGINX server on the VM use

    sudo systemctl restart nginx

+0. Open a terminal session and navigate to the folder:

+   cd /home/njganeshv/
+   cd aprotractor/aprotractor

 0. Run in the GCP VM:

    ng test